See-saw rugby changes the dynamic of a game of touch rugby by overloading and unloading teams on a regular basis. MORE

 - Being realistic

 A form of adaption, but you can start different types of players from different starting points.
-This could be simply a distance or being allow to set off at a different time.
+This could be simply a distance or being allowed to set off at a different time.

 ADAPTING THE OUTCOMES